What is Sarcoidosis?

 An even smaller proportion of patients present with life-threatening symptoms, particularly in those with heart or nerve involvement.

 Sometimes patients’ symptoms may suddenly get worse (‘flare-up’).
 This may be triggered by stress, illness or nothing recognisable.
-Make sure you eat healthy, pace yourself, talk to friends and family and recognise mental health problems.
+Make sure you eat healthily, pace yourself, talk to friends and family and recognise mental health problems.
+It is common for sarcoidosis patients to want more information on how nutrition and diet could help their condition.
+SarcoidosisUK recognise that this is an important and complicated issue - we intend to provide more evidenced nutritional guidance through this website very soon.
 Please contact SarcoidosisUK for professional support.

 Treatment of Sarcoidosis